-The overall percent agreement for all critical data elements exceeded the 70% threshold, indicating acceptable agreement (Table 13).
+The overall percent agreement for all critical data elements demonstrated acceptable agreement (Table 7).
 The data element with the lowest agreement in our overall sample was the Medication Administration Date/Time at 85.4%.
-This is above the 70% threshold established by the CBE.

 Initial testing indicated errors in the original electronically exported data extract and these errors were corrected before assessing percent agreement.
 In addition, there was ambiguity mapping chart data to the discrete data fields in the electronically exported data extract, resulting in multiple possible valid data elements.
 To resolve these ambiguities the following rules for counting mismatches were applied, none of which are expected to affect the validity of the measure in practice: